2029 Horticulture - Judging Process

 • Cost of Production Analysis — calculating the cost of production per unit of output.
 This encourages the setting of goals for improved performance and allows comparisons to be made between different types of horticultural businesses.

-• Innovation – is the orchard or vegetable garden looking at innovative technology, processes, tools or practices or embracing new technologies that result in real financial improvements.
+• Innovation — is the orchard or vegetable garden looking at innovative technology, processes, tools, practices or embracing new technologies that result in real improvements.

-The judges will also look for best practice in relation to people management and career development.
+The judges will also look for best practice in relation to people management, including health and safety, and career development.

 • Demonstrate how the governance structure provides strategic direction and articulates the vision and strategy of the business.

-• Show how governance ensures effective oversight of management, and safeguards the organisation’s long-term sustainability (goals, monitoring performance, risk management, legal and ethical compliance, stakeholder interests).
+• Show how governance ensures effective oversight of management, and safeguards the organisation's long-term sustainability.
+This includes setting goals, monitoring performance, managing risks, ensuring legal and ethical compliance, and acting in the best interests of stakeholders.

 • Provide clear articulation of the tangible returns and benefits of the strategy and business to shareholders.